Dhaka Medical College Hospital: Expansion

-There was no lecture hall nor dissection gallery at first.
-These needs were met after the construction of new academic buildings in 1955.
-The college did not have any student housing.
-Male students were allowed to reside in the Dhaka University's student halls, but female students did not have the use of that facility.
+After the construction of new academic buildings in 1955, a lecture hall and a dissection gallery were built in the college.
 The college and hospital premises were expanded with temporary sheds, some of which were built for outdoor services of the hospital and some for student housing.
 New buildings for housing, college, and hospital were constructed in phases: a dormitory for girls in 1952, a dormitory for male students in 1954–55, a new complex of academic buildings in 1955, and a dormitory for internee doctors in 1974–75.
-A new academic and hospital building, adding 500 beds, Dhaka Medical College Hospital-2 (DMCH-2), was inaugurated by Prime Minister Sheikh Hasina on 3 October 2013.
+The new academic and hospital building, Dhaka Medical College Hospital-2, was inaugurated by Prime Minister Sheikh Hasina on 3 October 2013.
+The country's first ever autologous bone marrow transplant took place in its bone marrow transplant unit.